eNeRGy164/blog/src/posts/2007-08-31-an-addition-to-the-project-server-2007-sdk.md

 <!--more-->

-I have researched the connection between PWA's "Task Settings and Display" page and the properties on the [`StatusingSettingsRow` class](https://learn.microsoft.com/previous-versions/office/developer/office-2007/ms419700(v=office.12)) which were not described.
+I have researched the connection between PWA's "Task Settings and Display" page and the properties on the [`StatusingSettingsRow` class][STATUSING_SETTINGS_ROW_CLASS] which were not described.
 See the following image:

 ![Screenshot of "Task Settings and Display"](/wp-content/uploads/2007/08/task-settings-and-display.png)